Soft shell crabs are Spring food. They are rich, luscious, slightly sweet and so good, you will wish you could find them more often.

 In a 2 c mixing cup, stir together the flour, cornstarch, baking powder, turmeric, salt and cayenne.

 In a larger bowl, whisk together the egg, vinegar and 1/2 a bottle of the beer.
 Using a spatula, fold the flour into the beer mixture.
-It should have the consistency of thin pancake batter and may be a bit lumpy, so not over mix.
+It should have the consistency of thin pancake batter and may be a bit lumpy, so do not over mix.
 Add more beer if needed to achieve the desired consistency.
 Cover and refrigerate until ready to use.

 Make your nuoc cham sauce and get your salad plate ready.
 I made an additional sauce of black pepper, lots of garlic and butter.
 That’s pretty good, also!